Fantasy Advertiser

 Fantasy Advertiser, later abbreviated to FA, was a British fanzine focused on comic books, founded in 1965 by Frank Dobson, the "Godfather of British Fandom."
 Considered the first British comics fanzine, Fantasy Advertiser started out as an adzine focused on the sale of primarily second-hand comics; it eventually transitioned into a true comics fanzine.
 FA now operates as a comics webzine.

 Publication history

 1965–1979: Dobson/Skinn/McCartney era

 Frank Dobson established Fantasy Advertiser as an adzine — essentially an advertising service for comic collectors.
 Dobson published 31 issues of Fantasy Advertiser, but when he emigrated to Australia in 1970 he handed the zine on to two contributors, Dez Skinn and Paul McCartney, to continue.
-(Dodson, meanwhile, returned from Australia and opened a comics retailing location, Weird Fantasy Bookshop, on Lewisham Way in New Cross.)
+(Dobson, meanwhile, returned from Australia and opened a comics retailing location, Weird Fantasy Bookshop, on Lewisham Way in New Cross.)

 Skinn and McCartney expanded the magazine to include more articles and artwork.
 Regular contributors included Dave Gibbons, Steve Parkhouse, Paul Neary, Jim Baikie, and Kevin O'Neill.
 Skinn left in 1976, at which point it was taken over by retailer/distributor Colin Campbell, who edited FA until 1978.
 Dobson returned to publish five more issues in 1978–1979, when the fanzine went dormant.